Skip to main content

 • “Not gonna lie, the game is decent; there just isn't that much replayability mainly because you can't go back to previous nights to collect everything.
 I think the price is a bit too high for how short the game is because I beat it in like an hour and 20 minutes.
 I think it should've been sold for like $15, but for a Five Nights at Freddy's game, it's decent.
 I like all the easter eggs and stuff; I just wish it was a bit longer.”

-• “I understand that they are going for replayability, but if you have everything and just forgot to go to the voucher machine another time, it gets kind of frustrating.”
+• “I understand that they are going for replayability, just if you have everything and just forgot to go to the voucher machine another time; it gets kinda frustrating.”

 • stability

-• “I have seen people talk about how they have gotten soft-locked and hard-locked at multiple places, but maybe I'm just truly lucky to have gotten through the game bug-free.”
+• “I've seen people talk about how they've gotten soft locked and hard locked at multiple places, but maybe I'm just truly lucky to have gotten through the game bug free.”

 • “A disappointing, buggy mess that is not worth the $20.”